docker/docs/datacenter/dtr/2.5/guides/user/manage-images/pull-and-push-images.md

 ### Windows images

-Official Microsoft Windows images or any image you create based on them aren't distributable by default.
-When you push a Windows image to DTR, Docker only pushes the image manifest but not the image layers.
+The base layers of the Microsoft Windows base images have restrictions on how they can be redistributed.
+When you push a Windows image to DTR, Docker only pushes the image manifest and all the layers on top of the Windows base layers.
+The Windows base layers are not pushed to DTR.
 This means that:

-* DTR won't be able to scan those images for vulnerabilities since DTR doesn't have access to the layers
+* DTR won't be able to scan those images for vulnerabilities since DTR doesn't have access to the layers (the Windows base layers are scanned by Docker Store, however).
-* When a user pulls a Windows image from DTR, they are redirected to a Microsoft registry to fetch the layers
+* When a user pulls a Windows image from DTR, the Windows base layers are automatically fetched from Microsoft and the other layers are fetched from DTR.

+This default behavior is recommended for standard Docker EE installations, but for air-gapped or similarly limited setups Docker can optionally optionally also push the Windows base layers to DTR.

 To configure Docker to always push Windows layers to DTR, add the following to your `C:\ProgramData\docker\config\daemon.json` configuration file: